ESDLMapEditorESSIM/ESDLValidator/README.md

 ### Settings
 Settings can be changed using environment variables

-DB_LOCATION - location and name of database, default: schemas.db
+ESDLTOOLS_TITLE - Title of the service, shown in swagger. default: "ESDL-Tools" ESDLTOOLS_DESCRIPTION - Description of the service, shown in swagger. default: "ESDL statistics and validation API" ESDLTOOLS_ENDPOINT_PREFIX - Prefix of the endpoint, for example /api. default: "" ESDLTOOLS_DB_LOCATION - location and name of database, default: schemas.db ESDLTOOLS_DEFAULT_CORS - Enable CORS. default: False

 ### Docker